continuedev/continue/docs/docs/walkthroughs/codebase-embeddings.md

 ## Customizing which files are indexed

 Continue respects `.gitignore` files in order to determine which files should not be indexed.
 If you'd like to exclude additional files, you can add them to a `.continueignore` file, which follows the exact same rules as `.gitignore`.

+If you want to see exactly what files Continue has indexed, the metadata is stored in `~/.continue/index/index.sqlite`.
+You can use a tool like [DB Browser for SQLite](https://sqlitebrowser.org/) to view the `tags_catalog` table within this file.